1. TAKE A RISK

 9. FINALISTS SELECTION

-The Screening Committee and Trustees will review a shortlist of 30 entries in early March when the three finalists will be selected.
+The Screening Committee and Trustees will review a shortlist of 30 entries when the three finalists will be selected.
 Finalists will be notified and those projects that were shortlisted but didn’t make the finalist stage will also be advised.

 10. ATTENDANCE AT ST ANDREWS